GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/flyte/README.md

 helm upgrade flyte-backend flyteorg/flyte-binary --namespace default --values flyte.yaml
 ```

-After some time the certificate should be provisioned and the application should be accessible via the domain you specified.
+After some time, the certificate should be provisioned and the application should be accessible via the domain you specified.

-You can check certificate status by running:
+You can check the certificate status by running:

 ```bash
 kubectl get managedcertificate flyte-http
 ```

 Note that the certificate provisioning may take some time.
-Also it's up to you to configure the DNS records to point to the static IP allocated for the Ingress in the first step of the section.
+Also, it's up to you to configure the DNS records to point to the static IP allocated for the Ingress in the first step of this section.

-On this step you should be able to access the Flyte dashboard via the domain you specified.
+At this step, you should be able to access the Flyte dashboard via the domain you specified.
 But the application is not secured yet.
 Let's do that next.

 ## Configure OAuth Consent Screen and create OAuth 2.0 client

-Before securing the application with Identity Aware Proxy (IAP), ensure that the OAuth consent screen is configured.
+Before securing the application with Identity-Aware Proxy (IAP), ensure that the OAuth consent screen is configured.
 Go to the [IAP page](https://console.cloud.google.com/security/iap) and click "Configure consent screen" if prompted.

 Next, create an OAuth 2.0 client ID by visiting the [Credentials page](https://console.cloud.google.com/apis/credentials) and selecting "Create OAuth client ID".
 Use the "Web application" type and proceed with the creation.
-Use Client ID and secret to create a Secret in the Kubernetes cluster:
+Use the Client ID and secret to create a Secret in the Kubernetes cluster:

 ```bash
 kubectl create secret generic flyte-http-oauth \